-How to Flatten a PDF Using Java
+How to flatten a PDF using Java

-Illustration: How to Flatten a PDF Using Java
+How to flatten a PDF using Java

 Document flattening is just one of our 30+ PDF API tools.
 You can combine our flattening tool with other tools to create complex document processing workflows, such as: